Cheshire-Labs/orca/README.md

 This project is released to under [AGPLv3 license](./LICENSE).

-Plugins and drivers are considered derivatives of this project.
+Plugins, scripts, and drivers are considered derivatives of this project.

-To obtain a a different license [contact Cheshire Labs](#contact).
+To obtain an alternative license [contact Cheshire Labs](#contact).

 <h1 id="need-more">⭐ Need More?</h1>